-Kitchen can cause claustrophobia.
+The kitchen can sometimes cause claustrophobia.
 Cabinets hang over your head, sleep by your feet and surround you.
 Sometimes it is even impossible to reach what’s inside them.
 Sometimes, space just comes down to the number of cabinets you have.
-Literally open up space by exchanging cabinets you can barely reach for shelves you can clearly see.
-Use shelves for easily accessible and often necessary items – spices, condiments and oils.
+Open up space by exchanging cabinets you can barely reach for shelves you can clearly see.
+Use shelves for easily accessible and often necessary items – spices, condiment, and oils.
 For cabinets placed above your head, replace with shelves and place dishes, cups and other utensils.
 Remove cabinets you don’t need and liberate your kitchen.

 Colors change everything.
 For our purposes, use them to transform the atmosphere.
 Want to make your kitchen ceilings seem higher than they are?
 Draw the attention upwards by painting the walls in pastel colors and add some white details; alternatively, you can pick lightly colored cabinets and countertops.
 Does your kitchen induce a dullness that reminds you of mayonnaise?
-Incorporate some bold details and repaint a few cabinets or a table with some vivid colours, such as red or purple.
+Incorporate some bold details and repaint a few cabinets or a table with some vivid colors, such as red or purple.
 Also, if you have some pipes that simply cannot be hidden, try incorporating them into the whole design.
-Guildford’s hot water specialists suggest consulting with experts to see what types of paint you are allowed to use on pipes.
-Turn your pipes into the main attraction.